nodesman/systemofmind/book/part_2/10_the_three_arenas.md

 ---
-title: Chapter 10: The Three Arenas (Choosing Your Canvas)
+title: "Chapter 10: The Three Arenas"
-parent: Part II The Gauntlet
+parent: "Part II The Gauntlet"
-nav_order: 3
+nav_order: 10
 ---
 # Chapter 10: The Three Arenas (Choosing Your Canvas)

 ## The Three Battlegrounds of Meaning